The need for a nonlocal expansion in general relativity: The expansion parameter

-This angular momentum conservation, in extended bodies, leads to vorticity conservation in both extremes of ideal fluid dynamics \cite{Jackiw_2004,Dubovsky_2006} and collisionless kinetic theory \cite{Lynden-Bell_1967}.
-The special relativistic virial theorem
+This angular momentum conservation, in extended bodies, leads to vorticity conservation in both extremes of ideal fluid dynamics \citep{Jackiw_2004,Dubovsky_2006} and collisionless kinetic theory \citep{Lynden-Bell_1967}.
+The special relativistic virial theorem \citep{Schutz_1985} expressed in the foliation formalism

 is also proven from the conservation, positiveness and boundedness of $T^{\mu \nu}$ as well as the angular momentum conservation as expressed in Eqn.~\eqref{eq:angmomcons}.
 However, in a curved spacetime, we expect \eqref{eq:angmomcons} to be violated, even in freely falling coordinate systems, by an amount $ \sim \dd \tilde{\alpha}$.
-In particular, considering local conservation and boundedness at infinity of $T^{\mu \nu}$, it is natural from dimensional analysis to assume that for small values of $\alpha$ we would have
+In particular, considering local conservation and boundedness at infinity of $T^{\mu \nu}$, it is natural from dimensional analysis to assume that for small values of $\tilde{\alpha}$ we would have

 whilst for $\tilde{\alpha} \gg 1$ the post-Newtonian expansion would completely break down.
-Here, the problem here is not the gravitomagnetic effect per se (which was already addressed in detail in \cite{Rowland_2015,Ciotti_2022,Lasenby_2023,Costa_2024}) but rather the breaking down of the conservation law of the special relativistic angular momentum together with the nonlocality of its definition.
-Indeed, for an extended body this means that the special relativistic angular momentum of every volume element w.r.t.~every other volume element is not conserved.
+Here, the problem is not the gravitomagnetic effect per se (which was already addressed in detail in \citep{Rowland_2015,Ciotti_2022,Lasenby_2023}) but rather the breaking down of the conservation law of the special relativistic angular momentum together with the nonlocality of its definition.
+Indeed, for an extended body this means that the special relativistic angular momentum of every volume element w.r.t.\ every other volume element is not conserved.
 This can then lead to large deviations, even if each pair of volume elements effect is tiny and well described within the post-Newtonian expansion.
-Characterizing the deviation from the conservation law by the pair of volumes is favoured both by the necessity of an adimensional parameter \cite{buckingham} and in analogy with other common physical prescriptions, like the derivation of the Van Der Waals Equation of State \cite{Goodstein_1985} (which also follows the correlation of two volume elements).
+Characterising the deviation from the conservation law by the pair of volumes is favoured both by the necessity of an adimensional parameter \citep{buckingham} and in analogy with other common physical prescriptions, like the derivation of the Van Der Waals Equation of State \citep{Goodstein_1985} (which also follows the correlation of two volume elements).

 A more precise analogy might be again found in the EFT approach to QCD.
-Within a medium this is written in terms of Wilson lines, thus introducing important non-locality effects even in ``weak-field'' limits \cite{Wilson_1974}.
+Within a medium this is written in terms of Wilson lines, thus introducing important non-locality effects even in ``weak-field'' limits \citep{Wilson_1974}.
 We note that the $\tilde{\alpha}$ parameter has some similarity to the interaction between two Wilson loops $\ave{W(x) W(x')}$ in QCD.
-This quantity, i.e.,